DanielOS7/react-waiting-list-app/README.md

 As this was a small app I did the waiting list page directly in index.js 'id="waiting-list"' instead of creating a component for it.

+I had issues changing the background for the entire app in next.js so left it plain white, left this issue to look into testing-library and how to set jest testing in this framework